Mint

 When you look past its classic role as a garnish, mint has undeniable breadth.
 There are countless creative ways to use its unique cooling properties.
 One of the most obvious is to tame the heat of spicy dishes, but it can also cut through the heaviness of fatty foods to make the whole meal feel lighter.

-Spearmint in particular is often used in Mediterranean, Middle Eastern and South Asian cuisine.
+Spearmint is often used in Mediterranean, Middle Eastern, and South Asian cuisine.
 It's a key ingredient in tabbouleh and tzatziki, and mint chutneys and sauces are superb dips for samosas and kebabs.
 Spearmint jelly pairs beautifully with roast lamb as well, and it's the mint of choice for refreshing drinks like mojitos, mint juleps, lemonades, and iced teas.
-One of the quickest, simplest ways to enjoy its splendor is as a finishing touch for fruit salads.
+One of the quickest and simplest ways to enjoy it is as a finishing touch for fruit salads.
+The bolder peppermint is mainly used in sweets like chocolatey desserts, candies, and ice cream, especially during the holidays.
+And its digestive benefits help explain the enduring popularity of the after-dinner mint.